rmittal-github/TensorRT-LLM/categorical_sampling_plugin/README_plugin.md

 cd categorical_sampling_plugin
 ./build_plugin.sh
 ```
-This will build both the plugin (including the CUDA kernel) and copy the resulting shared library to:
+This will build the plugin (including the CUDA kernel) and copy the resulting shared library to:
 `tensorrt_llm/build/libcategorical_sampling_plugin.so`.

-Note that there is also a second script (`build_kernel_test.sh`) that builds a standalone unit test for the CUDA kernel.
-But you don't need that to use the plugin.
+Note that there is also a second script (`build_kernel_test.sh`) that builds a standalone unit test for the CUDA kernel (not needed to use the plugin).

-### 2. Define Categorical Sampling as a custom operation in your PyTorch code
+### 2. Define Categorical Sampling as a Custom Operation in your PyTorch code

 ```python
 import torch